Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction

-To further investigate this robustness over time, we present the evolution of the evaluation metrics in Figure \ref{fig:metrics_over_time}.
+To further investigate this robustness over time and across different market regimes, we present the evolution of the evaluation metrics in Figure \ref{fig:metrics_over_time}.
 Each metric is calculated each year on a 3-year rolling window to ensure a stable assessment, as portfolio performance can be distorted when evaluated over too short a period.
-While Diffolio's statistical forecasting accuracy, CRPS and ES, shows a brief period of weaker performance in the mid-to-late 2010s, it remains strong overall.
-Diffolio’s robustness appears to be evident particularly during crises, where it demonstrates superior performance, such as during the 2008 global financial crisis and the 2020 COVID-19 pandemic.
+While Diffolio's statistical forecasting accuracy, CRPS and ES, shows a brief period of weaker performance in the mid-to-late 2010s which is characterized by low volatility and stable growth, it remains strong overall.
+Diffolio’s robustness appears to be evident particularly during financial crises, where it demonstrates superior performance, such as during the 2008 global financial crisis and the 2020 COVID-19 pandemic.
 In terms of portfolio-based metrics, both MVP-SR and GOP-CE consistently remain comparable to or outperform the market.
 The MVP-SR shows particularly outstanding performance from the late 2010s onwards, and the GOP-CE exhibits significant outperformance around the 2008 global financial crisis and again in the post-pandemic era.
-This consistent strength contrasts sharply with most baseline models, which exhibit significant fluctuations.
+This consistent strength contrasts sharply with most baseline models, which exhibit significant fluctuations depending on the market conditions.
 For instance, MG-TSD (H) temporarily led in MVP-SR during 2012-2014, but it subsequently underperformed the market in the next period and delivered the worst performance in the period that followed.
 Similarly, while several baselines showed strong GOP-CE results in 2019-2021, their performance was followed by a sharp decline in the subsequent period, falling below Diffolio's.
 In the following periods, most of these models significantly underperformed Diffolio and the market.
-This is a critical distinction from the perspective of risk-averse portfolio management: in contrast with the fluctuating baselines, Diffolio's consistency in delivering robust results demonstrates a reliable and outstanding efficiency.
+This is a critical distinction from the perspective of risk-averse portfolio management: in contrast with the fluctuating baselines, Diffolio's consistency in delivering robust results across diverse market regimes demonstrates reliable and outstanding efficiency.

-In summary, Diffolio's superior ability to consistently capture the time-varying dynamics allows for the construction of more stable and efficient portfolios, leading to an outstanding risk-adjusted performance that is both economically and practically meaningful.
+In summary, Diffolio's superior ability to consistently capture the time-varying dynamics allows for the construction of more stable and efficient portfolios.
+This leads to an outstanding risk-adjusted performance that is both economically meaningful and practically reliable.